Srushtik942/Geo-Narrator/readme.md

 # Geo Narrator

-An AI-powered voice tour guide that narrates points of interest as you explore them, and answers your questions out loud — built for [Hackathon Name].
+An AI-powered voice tour guide that narrates points of interest as you explore them, and answers your questions out loud — built for OpenAI Codex Hackathon.

 **Live demo:** https://geo-narrator.onrender.com